camunda/camunda-docs-static/optimize/content/technical-guide/import/import-overview.md

 Results:

-* **Duration of the import:** ~30 minutes
+* **Duration of importing the whole data set:** ~30 minutes
-* **Speed of the import:** 1500-2000 database rows per seconds
+* **Speed of the import:** 1500-2000 database rows per seconds during the import process

-## Sales data set
+## Small data set

-This is a data set, which is the sales process used in Camunda.
 The set contains the following amount of instances:

 <table class="table table-striped">
   <tr>